Phoenix Logo

 Research by Dr Sandy Mandic

 Exercise tolerance declines with aging, partially due to presence of disease and decreased everyday physical activity.
 Reduced ability to perform everyday activities may also influence how people feel about life in general.
 These changes may be less evident in active individuals.
-Sandy’s recent research examined physical function, heart health and quality of life in individuals participating in community cardiac rehabilitation programs.
+Sandy’s research examined physical function, heart health and quality of life in individuals participating in community cardiac rehabilitation programs.

-sandra.mandic@otago.ac.nz
+Email: agile.research.nz@gmail.com

 Published articles:

-1. Horwood H, Williams MJA, Mandic S. Examining motivations and barriers for attending maintenance community-based cardiac rehabilitation using the Health-Belief Model.
+3. Horwood H, Williams MJA, Mandic S. Examining motivations and barriers for attending maintenance community-based cardiac rehabilitation using the Health-Belief Model.
 Heart, Lung and Circulation.
-(2015) (Published online: 01 May 2015)
+2015 Oct;24(10):980-7 DOI: https://doi.org/10.1016/j.hlc.2015.03.023

-2. Mandic S, Body D, Barclay L, Walker R, Nye ER, Grace SL, Williams MJA.
-Community-based cardiac rehabilitation maintenance programs: Use and effect.
-Heart, Lung & Circulation.
-(2015) (Published online: 16 Feb 2015)
+4. Mandic S, Body D, Barclay L, Walker R, Nye ER, Grace SL, Williams MJA.
+Community-based cardiac rehabilitation maintenance programs: Use and effects.
+Heart, Lung and Circulation.
+2015; 24: 710-718 DOI: http://dx.doi.org/10.1016/j.hlc.2015.01.014

-3. Mandic S, Hodge C, Stevens E, Walker R, Nye ER, Body D, Barclay L, Williams MJA.
-Effects of Community-Based Cardiac Rehabilitation on Body Composition and Physical Function in Individuals with Stable Coronary Artery Disease: 1.6 Year Follow-up.
-BioMed Research International.
-2013
+5. Mandic S, Hodge C, Stevens E, Walker R, Nye ER, Body D, Barclay L, Williams MJA.
+Effects of community-based cardiac rehabilitation on body composition and physical function in individuals with stable coronary artery disease: 1.6-year follow-up.
+Biomed Research International.
+2013; 903604 DOI: http://dx.doi.org/10.1155/2013/903604

-4. Mandic S, Walker R, Stevens E, Nye ER, Body D, Barclay L, Williams MJA.
+6. Mandic S, Walker R, Stevens E, Nye ER, Body D, Barclay L, Williams MJA.
 Estimating exercise capacity from walking tests in elderly individuals with stable coronary artery disease.
 Disability and Rehabilitation.
-2013; 35(22): 1853–1858 (E-pub; 19 Apr 2013)
+2013; 35(22): 1853–1858 DOI: http://dx.doi.org/10.3109/09638288.2012.759629

 Return to Main Page